jaalto/project--shell-script-performance-and-portability/README.md

   see homepage.

 - Depends:
   Bash, GNU coreutils.
-The ´time` command is required (built in Bash).
-  Install Debian package "time" for running tests under Dash shell.

 - Optional depends:
   GNU make for Makefile.
   For some tests: GNU parallel.

+- Other reqyuirements: the `time` cómmand must be work with function.
+  Zsh's built-in `time` or external time(1) command cannot be used.

 # GENERAL ADVICE